LDomadia/c-546-group-19-project/README.md

 Since our database is running on Mongo Altas, **there is no need to seed the database**.
 But we have provided a seed file as a fallback.

 ### Using the Live Release
-1. Visit the following link to use our website live on our Heroku server: https://lit-fortress-77121.herokuapp.com/
+1. Visit the following link to use our website live on our Heroku server: https://lit-fortress-77121.herokuapp.com/ .
+The Heroku server is running off a forked version of the repo.
+GitHub Forked Repo Link: https://github.com/AlephEleven/c-546-group-19-project

 ### Running it Locally
 1. In the project folder terminal, run `npm start` to install node dependencies and start the website in the same command.